 So, what exactly happens to e-waste when it’s recycled?

 In 2016, almost 45 million tons of e-waste were produced globally.
-According to reports from the United Nations, the United States produces 14 percent (more than 6 million tons) of the world’s e-waste.
+According to reports from the United Nations, the United States produces 14% (more than 6 million tons) of the world’s e-waste.
 Of the e-waste that is recycled, much of it is first shipped abroad to separate the usable parts and extract the metals for reuse in new products.

 Hazards of Electronic Recycling

 The handling of hazardous and/or toxic materials poses significant potential health risks to workers employed in processing e-waste.
 Specifically, processes such as dismantling components, chemical processing, and incineration may all produce direct exposure to, and inhalation of, dangerous substances.
 One such common hazard is exposure to lead and other toxic metals.
-Another example of hazardous substances encountered in electronic recycling is mercury, which can be a dangerous neurotoxin.
+Another example of hazardous substance encountered in electronic recycling is mercury, which can be a dangerous neurotoxin.

 If facilities lack adequate safety protocols, there is a constant risk of exposure to hazardous substances to workers as well as nearby communities.
 For example, the burning of wiring and cables increases the concentration of dioxins — toxins known to increase the risk of cancer if inhaled by workers or nearby residents.
 Likewise, dioxins can contribute to general air pollution.